Track mileage automatically

 As an employer, you are not bound by the motor vehicle cents per km rate.
 The one set by the ATO is advisory and you can choose to instead reimburse employees at a higher or lower than the ATO rate.

-Car allowance in Australia
+Car allowance

-Employees can use the car allowance to lease or purchase a car if they don’t have one, or maintain their current vehicle.
-It is a great alternative to the cents per km method for ensuring employees have cash on hand for any car associated costs, such as lease payments or maintenance.
+Employees can use the car allowance to lease or purchase a car if they don’t already have one, or to maintain their current vehicle.

-Whether your business is set up as a sole trader, a joint partnership, or a company, it is crucial to accurately record work mileage - and to be able to keep it separate from any personal travel using the same car or cars.
+Whether your business is set up as a sole trader, a joint partnership, or a company, it’s crucial that your employees accurately log and report all of their work mileage, and keep it separate from any personal travel using the same car or cars (that could be either their private vehicles or company cars).

-Depending on which method you use to calculate your work-related car expenses, you will generally need to keep the following records:
+Depending on which reimbursement method you use to calculate your work-related car expenses, you will generally need to keep the following records:

 • Any fuel, oil, repair, servicing, or insurance receipts